Research Team

 Isabel Rodríguez Rojas

 Isabel was a GIS technician with the PERCS project, focusing on spatial analysis in agricultural landscapes across British Columbia.
 She recently graduated from the University of British Columbia with a BSc in Natural Resources Conservation, specializing in Science and Management.
 Her role involved conducting preliminary spatial analyses and creating visualizations to examine landscape structure and crop gradients.
-This work supports the identification of suitable experimental field sites by enhancing understanding of landscape configuration and crop diversity.
+This work supported the identification of suitable experimental field sites by enhancing understanding of landscape configuration and crop diversity.

 Stay tuned to meet more of our team as we recruit researchers to the PERCS project!